Command line operators

 git log --oneline | Select-String "fix" | Sort-Object

-Like operators in programming languages, logical operators control the flow of command execution based on the success or failure of previous commands.
+Logical operators, similar to those in programming languages, control the flow of command execution based on the success or failure of previous commands.

-Add files and commit only if add succeeds:
+Add files and commit only if adding succeeds:

 git add . && git commit -m "Update documentation"